TorBox-App/torbox-tinfoil-server/README.md

 For support, email contact@torbox.app or join our Discord server [here](https://join-discord.torbox.app). *We will not give sources or help with piracy in any way.
 This is for technical support only.*

+## Contributing

+Contributions are always welcome!

+Please make sure to follow [Conventional Commits](https://conventionalcommits.org/) when creating commit messages.
+We will authorize most pull requests, so don't hesistate to help out!